djgroen/FabSim3/docs/radical_pilotjob.md

     python3 configure_fabsim.py
     ```

-4. **Install Radical Pilot:**
+4. **Install RADICAL-Pilot:**
     ```bash
     fabsim <machine> install_app:RADICAL-Pilot,venv=True
     ```

 ## Configuration

-### Example Parameters Configuration for Radical
+### Example Parameters Configuration for RADICAL
-Although these parameters belong to Radical, not all of them need to be configured.
+Although these parameters belong to RADICAL, not all of them need to be configured.
 The required ones are noted in the following section.

 ```yaml
 resource: ''           # The target computing resource (e.g., 'local.localhost', 'epcc.archer2') where the job will be submitted.